raneem-yad/sunshine_squad_hackathon_raneem/README.md

 - CSS: CSS (Cascading Style Sheets) was used for styling the HTML elements, creating a vibrant and cheerful design of Sunshine Squad.
 - JavaScript: JavaScript was used to add interactivity and dynamic features to the website, enhancing user experience with fun games and interactive elements.
 - Bootstrap: Bootstrap is a CSS framework used to design responsive and mobile-first websites.
 Sunshine Squad utilizes Bootstrap for its grid system and pre-designed components.
-- Emoji CSS Libraries: CSS libraries for emojis are used to incorporate emojis into the design theme of Sunshine Squad, adding playful and expressive elements to the user interface.

 ### Backend Technologies
+- Flask: Flask is a lightweight web framework for Python used to build the backend of the website and handle server-side logic.
 - Flask Session: Flask Session extension is used to manage user sessions and store session data securely.
-- Flask: Flask is a lightweight web framework for Python used to build the backend of the website and handle server-side logic.

 ### Deployment and Hosting
 - Heroku: Heroku is a cloud platform that enables deployment of web applications.
 Sunshine Squad is hosted on Heroku, providing scalability and reliability.